Outline of Kerala

 The following outline is provided as an overview of and topical guide to Kerala:

 Kerala – 21st biggest, 12th most populous, 13th highest and most literate of the 28 states of the democratic Republic of India.
 Kerala is ranked 9th in the country in tax revenue and GDP.
-Kerala has the highest life expectancy and female-to-male sex ratio.
+Kerala has the highest life expectancy and female-to-male sex ratio in India.
 Kerala is also the most media exposed state.